Culture of ancient Rome

 The majority of the population under the jurisdiction of ancient Rome lived in the countryside in settlements with less than 10,000 inhabitants.
 Landlords generally resided in cities and their estates were left in the care of farm managers.
 The plight of rural slaves was generally worse than their counterparts working in urban aristocratic households.
 To stimulate a higher labor productivity most landlords freed a large number of slaves and many received wages, but in some rural areas poverty and overcrowding were extreme.
 Rural poverty stimulated the migration of population to urban centers until the early 2nd century when the urban population stopped growing and started to decline.

 Starting in the middle of the 2nd century BC, private Greek culture was increasingly in ascendancy, in spite of tirades against the "softening" effects of Hellenized culture from the conservative moralists.
 By the time of Augustus, cultured Greek household slaves taught the Roman young (sometimes even the girls); chefs, decorators, secretaries, doctors, and hairdressers all came from the Greek East.
 Greek sculptures adorned Hellenistic landscape gardening on the Palatine or in the villas, or were imitated in Roman sculpture yards by Greek slaves.

-Against this human background, both the urban and rural setting, one of history's most influential civilizations took shape, leaving behind a cultural legacy that survives in part today.

-The Roman Empire began when Augustus became the first emperor of Rome in 31 BC and ended in the west when the last Roman emperor, Romulus Augustulus, was deposed by Odoacer in AD 476.
+The Roman Empire began when Augustus became the first emperor of Rome in 27 BC and ended in the west when the last Roman emperor, Romulus Augustulus, was deposed by Odoacer in AD 476.
 The Roman Empire, at its height (c.
-AD 100), was the most extensive political and social structure in Western civilization.
+AD 117), was the most extensive political and social structure in Western civilization.
 By 285 AD, the Empire had grown too vast to be ruled from the central government at Rome and so was divided by Emperor Diocletian into a Western and an Eastern Roman Empire.
-In the east, the Empire continued as the Byzantine Empire until the death of Constantine XI and the fall of Constantinople to the Ottoman Empire in 1453.
-The influence of the Roman Empire on Western civilization was profound in its lasting contributions to virtually every aspect of Western culture.
+In the east, the Empire continued as the Byzantine Empire led by the Greeks for another thousand years.

+Against this human background, both the urban and rural setting, one of history's most influential civilizations took shape, leaving behind a cultural legacy that survives in part today.